Code-Institute-Submissions/meadows_of_sthlm/README.md

   - Firefox
   - Chrome

+## Manual Testing

+I tested the site in Developer Tools mainly in Chrome and Safari.
+Bugs and errors were tackled successfully in this way throughout the development process by using lots of print statements.

 ## Bugs

 Most of the errors I encountered along the way were simply syntax mistakes.

 I ran into a bug when connecting to Postgres that took a couple of days to find.
 I tried manually migrating it, but ran into more and more errors.
 Addind `release: python manage.py migrate` to procfile solved the issue.

+Failed to load Friconix.js file on deployed app.
+Fixed the issue with CDN

 # Deployment